CS480UIC/personal-finance-manager/README.md

 # Author(s)
 Rushit N. Shah

-\nUniversity of Illinois at Chicago
+University of Illinois at Chicago

 # Database description
 Write the database description and requirements here